Note – this post is being re-shared to explain why I campaign for libraries, and to celebrate National Libraries Week.

 One day I won’t even be able to do that.
 This scares me because the way the UK is going I am afraid that there will not be a care network in place to support me.
 I am afraid that the burden of care will fall entirely on my family, and that’s not fair.
 I’m a hugely independent person and it’s not the thought of being blind that scares me, it’s the thought of being a burden – of being entirely dependent on the people I love.
 I need something else in my community that will support my needs and keep me going.
 I need something to keep me sane and to allow me to hang on to my independence.
 I need a library, and I need a librarian.
 I need to know that I will have a librarian who knows me and understands me.
 Someone who can hold onto audio books for me, and read the back of the boxes.
 Someone I can trust with my private information who can look things up for me.
 I need a safe and reliable place that I can get to in my community where I can turn to someone for help.
 I need somewhere local where I can have access to materials, and information in different formats.
 The thought of not having that really scares me.

 When we talk about all of the things that libraries do for people, we often forget all of the things that they might one day do for us.
 You possibly feel that you don’t need your library now, but one day you might.
-I hope for all of our sakes that it’s still there when you do. know that librarians are discreetly doing this sort of supportive work in their communities every single day.
+I hope for all of our sakes that it’s still there when you do.
+I know that librarians are discreetly doing this sort of supportive work in their communities every single day.
 I know this because for decades I did it myself for other people.

 I hope you won’t ever need libraries and librarians for the same reasons I will, but just in case let’s all stand up for our right to keep them right where they belong – in the hearts of our communities.

-President Chartered Institute of Library and Information Professionals (CILIP)
+Trustee and Past President Chartered Institute of Library and Information Professionals (CILIP)

 Children’s author and librarian